 A great coach bundles up inspiration to pave the possibility of a bright future.

 Finally, a great coach is forward-thinking.
 They focus on the future, not fixing the past.
-A coach is not a therapist that spends time diving into the past to determine how the past is impacting the client today.
+A coach is not a therapist.
 A great coach focuses on how to move forward, how to live and learn, how to make each day count, how to change one step at a time, how to write your own future despite the past.